Today, is the 76th anniversary of D-day. What a difference can six generations make.

 There are numerous variations in the models of 18th century military firearms.
-Individual items like the ramrod composition (wood/brass/steel), the use of belt hooks, the geometry of the stock and thimbles could be different for each production batch.
-There is a great deal of variation among samples of surviving firearms, even from the same year and gunsmith.
+Individual items like the ramrod composition (wood/brass/steel), the use of belt hooks, the geometry of the stock and thimbles could be different for each production batch by the same gunsmith.
+There is a great deal of variation among samples of surviving firearms, even from the same year and shop.
 These differences are the result of not just eighteenth-century manufacturing processes but also deliberate choices made by individual gun makers and the incremental evolution of the firearm design.

 My strategy in trying to solve the question of Washington’s firearm involved the use the process of elimination.
-The rationale was that it would be exceedingly difficult—if not impossible—to precisely match the firearm, but relatively easy to eliminate the possibility that it was a Brown Bess.
+The rationale was that it would be exceedingly difficult—if not impossible—to precisely match the firearm in the painting, but relatively easy to eliminate the possibility that it was a Brown Bess.

 My first step was to collect precise dimensions from the portrait itself and from at least one item depicted in it and then to try and determine the scale of the painting in order to confirm the accuracy of Peale’s rendition of the details.
 Once the scale was determined, I evaluated the caliber of the firearm muzzle: if it came up in the 0.75 range, then it could be a Brown Bess.
 Anything significantly below that caliber would indicate a rifle or a fowler.

 Another measurement objective was to evaluate the overall length of the firearm.
 The Brown Bess standard length of the long land pattern was about 58”, so a length in excess of 60”-70” would eliminate the possibility that this was a standard issue British musket.

 As I was solving the painting scale problem, I also used an artificial intelligence video object classifier and detector to evaluate a large collection of images of period firearms.
 This was done in the hopes of finding a match or at least a close similarity.

 Solving the Scale Problem